Table of Contents

 Instead of using a Climkit Gateway, it is possible to opt for a virtual Gateway using the MQTT protocol, by combining a router (LAN or 4G) with an RS485-Ethernet converter.

-The Cloud Gateway connection is only functional for Modbus electricity meter reading and visualization.
-Any other Climkit management solution, such as charging stations, or heating and water meter reading, requires the installation of a Climkit Gateway.
+The Cloud Gateway connection is only functional for reading and visualization of Modbus electricity meters.
+Any other Climkit management solution, such as charging stations, or reading heat and water meters, requires the installation of a Climkit Gateway.

 Diagram with LAN router